Introduction -renting property on contract

 - 25 pence for each mile after that.

-It is also important to be able to show that there is no personal benefit.
-By this we mean no personal benefit derived from renting the property for your contract.
-Therefore, you would need to be able to demonstrate that you are renting the temporary accommodation purely for work reasons.
+It is also important to show that there is no personal benefit.
+By this, we mean no personal benefit derived from renting the property for your contract.
+Therefore, you must demonstrate that you rent temporary accommodation purely for work reasons.

 Furthermore, you would not be able to have friends or family staying there.
 If you did, personal usage/benefit would require reporting on form P11D.

-When you work away from home and are renting a property, you should first make sure it is fit for human habitation.
-Secondly, if you are to claim the cost through your business, you must get the tenancy agreement in your company’s name.
-An assured shorthold tenancy is the most common type of tenancy agreement, if you rent from a private landlord or letting agent.
+When you are away from home and renting a house or flat on contract, you should ensure it is fit for human habitation.
+Secondly, you must get the tenancy agreement in your company’s name to claim the cost through your business.
+The type of tenancy agreement will set out the terms of the lease.
+An assured shorthold tenancy is the most common tenancy agreement if you rent from a private landlord or letting agent.

 In the UK, there is now in place a deposit protection scheme.
-Under this scheme the landlord needs to keep your deposit in a separate bank account.
-Under the tenancy deposit scheme, this will be refundable to you in the future when you eventually leave the property.
+Under this tenancy deposit scheme, the landlord must keep your deposit in a separate bank account.
+Additionally, under deposit protection schemes, the deposit will be refundable to you in the future when you eventually leave the property.

 With regards to the associated utility costs, you should try and get these bills in your company’s name.
-When you do this, it will demonstrate that the costs are for your company, rather than you.
+Doing this will demonstrate that the costs are for your company rather than you.

 It would also be advisable to ensure that your will company (rather than you personally) will pay:

-Therefore, you could set the rent and utility payments upon your company’s bank account, rather than your own personal bank account.
+Therefore, you could set the rent and utility payments on your company’s bank account rather than your personal account.

 If you can demonstrate and do all of the above, this will help back up your claim that these are legitimate business expenses via your company.